 Now, you can visit the Google Developers Console website.
 If you are not already logged in, then you will be asked to log in with your Google account.

 Next, you need to click on ‘Select a project’ from the top menu.
-It will open a popup where you would click the ‘New Project’ button to continue.
+It will open a popup where you must click the ‘New Project’ button to continue.

 This will open the New Project page.
 You will need to add a project name and select the location.
 The project name can be anything you like, such as ‘Google Login.’